oracle/terraform-provider-oci/docs/solutions/sql_server_always_on_availability_groups/README.md

 Some items of note:

 - This has only been tested using Windows 2012 R2 images.
 The template and accompanying whitepaper has not been deployed using Windows 2016 Datacenter within the OCI environment.
 - The image OCID listed in the configuration.tf file is the one used for testing.
 You should update this with the image OCID of the latest revision of Windows 2012 R2.
+For a list of image OCIDs, see https://docs.us-phoenix-1.oraclecloud.com/Content/Resources/Assets/OracleProvidedImageOCIDs.pdf
 - If you choose *NOT* to specify an existing compartment in which to deploy MS SQL Always On, one will be created for you.
 Understand that compartments, once created, *CANNOT* be destroyed.
 - Do not edit any of the files other than configuration.tf and sql.tf.
 Look, but touch at your own peril.
 - The template itself has been tested against Terraform version 0.11.3 and OCI Provider 2.0.6.
 Running against older versions of both Terraform and the provider may provide unpredicable results.